-Public mental health services in Tennessee are administered by Department of Human Services (DHS), Department of Mental Health and Developmental Disabilities (DMHDD) and include the following examples: outpatient/counseling treatment, residential treatment, prescription drugs, inpatient hospitalization, mental health centers, crisis phone lines/assessment teams and state psychiatric hospitals.
+Public mental health services in Tennessee are administered by the Department of Human Services (DHS), Department of Mental Health and Subsstance Abuse Services, and Department of Intellectual and Developmental Disabilities (DIDD) and include: outpatient counseling treatment, residential treatment, prescription drugs, inpatient hospitalization, mental health centers, crisis phone lines/assessment teams, and state psychiatric hospitals.

-Tennessee’s Medicaid program is known as TennCare.
-Children with serious mental illness are eligible for what is known as “mental health case management” services through TennCare.
-Information regarding available services and locations is available on the DMHDD web site.
-The TennCare web site can be accessed through the DMHDD site.
+Under TennCare, children with serious mental illness are eligible for “mental health case management” services.
+Information about available services and locations is available on the sites listed below.

-Post adoption services in Tennessee are administered by the Department of Children’s Services (DCS) through DCS, private agencies, and parent groups.
-Post adoption services include the following examples:
+Post-adoption services in Tennessee are provided by DCS, private agencies, and parent groups.
+Post-adoption services include: